If you have only a few subscribers, none at all or the number of your subscribers just stopped increasing at 30 or 40, this post is for you.

 Create several different pinnable images for your funnel, and link each one back to your lead page.

-BoardBooster is a pin scheduling tool for bloggers.
+TailWind is a pin scheduling tool for bloggers.
 It helps manage Pinterest accounts by automatically spreading new pins over ideal pinning hours.
 It can also save you time by repinning new blog posts to collaborative boards, and help you discover viral pins.
-Here is a video on how to use it:

 When you comment on a blog post, link back to one of your posts that relates to the topic of the post you have just finished reading, instead of linking back to your homepage.
 Add your blog name next to your name in the ‘Name’ field.